deciob/why-amd/README.md

-So, do **AMD** modules get all loaded separately and asynchronously for all type of applications, in development and production?
+The fact that **AMD** modules get loaded asynchronously does not mean that modules can not be optimized.

 Usually for production we pass the code through an optimizer, such as: